statisticsnorway/dapla-js-project/README.md

 ## TODO - All projects

-1 Archive and deprecate the projects that are not needed anymore(this might affect other projects)
-   * lineage-viewer(probably)
-   * variable-search(probably)
-   * catalog-viewer(deprecated because of the new "ls" functions in jupyterhub)

-2 Add documentation link to SimpleFooter in dapla-js-utilities
+1 Add documentation link to SimpleFooter in dapla-js-utilities

-3 Add Dapla logo (maybe workbench has logos, others only favicon)
+2 Add Dapla logo (maybe workbench has logos, others only favicon)
 * Change from `Dataplatform` to `Data Platform`
 * Rename `master`-branch to `main`

-4 Utilize release and tagging on GitHub (implement a third pipeline template for production tagging and only deploy to production when there is a new release on GitHub)
+3 Utilize release and tagging on GitHub (implement a third pipeline template for production tagging and only deploy to production when there is a new release on GitHub)

 ### Todo dependency-check.sh